cbraissant/SF-Tech-website/_pages/en/batteries.md

   - valve

 ---
-Compact, high technology and best quality materials.
-The main body of the battery is realized in carbon fiber to reduce the volume and apparent weight of the battery.
+Modern power supply for heating systems.
+Simplicity, intuitive operation and reliable performances.

-Two different battery sizes are available: the Standard having a capacity of 23.8 Ah and the Mini of 13.6 Ah.
-Each battery consists of three Lithium-Ion cells in series providing an output voltage of 11.1V (maximum 12.6V at full load).
-The maximum output powers are respectively 175W and 100W.
-On top of the battery pack itself, a 5 LEDs fuel gauge allows the user to check the charge of the battery.
+Easy to use - A three-position magnetic switch allows you to adjust the battery intensity underwater.
+The shape and position of the switch make it accessible even when wearing thick gloves.
+A second outlet on the top of the battery allows you to connect a waterproof lamp.
+The battery is charged through the additional connector on the top of the head.
+The case remains permanently closed guaranteeing long-term waterproofing.

-The removable head in manufactured in Delrin, a strong and reliable material.
-The locking mechanism is realised with a spring-loaded pin on the side of the body, and watertightness is guaranteed by two radial O-rings.
-The E/O cable is reinforced with a metal cable gland at the base.
+Smart Electronics - An LED  on the top of the head indicates battery status and charge level.
+The electronics in the head automatically recognize when the E/O cable is disconnected and cut off the output voltage, protecting the connector from electrolysis.
+Power is automatically restored when the heating system is reconnected.

-The head is available is standard straight version or sidemount version.
-The sidemount version offers a 90° output to optimize the wiring of the E/O cable when the battery is mounted on the crotch strap.
+Performance - The battery is available in two versions: The standard version with a maximum operating depth of 100m, and the SPECIAL version certified up to 200m.
+In both versions, the housing and the head are made of anodized aluminum and Delrin®.
+Quality, durability and irreproachable finishes!